-Applications are used to configure and separate the authorization / access control and the appearance in the Library page.
+Applications are used to configure and separate the authorization / access control and the appearance in the My applications page.

 Application access can be configured using (Policy) Bindings.
 Click on an application in the applications list, and select the Policy / Group / User Bindings tab.
 There you can bind users/groups/policies to grant them access.
 When nothing is bound, everyone has access.
 You can use this to grant access to one or multiple users/groups, or dynamically give access using policies.

 By default, all users can access applications when no policies are bound.